 Volunteering with Outdoors for All is a great way to contribute something positive to your community and help make a difference in someone’s life.
 Many employers will provide donations to Outdoors for All for your hours – making your contribution go even further!
 Please contact us for more information about our matching program.

 A typical role will hold the responsibility of working one-to-one with an Outdoors for All participant as an instructor, helping them gain independence during our activities.
 Volunteers who sign up for a series can register as a full time, committing to the entirety of the series, or as a substitute, indicating their dates of availability during the series ahead of time.
 One-time volunteers can register on an event-by-event basis.
-Please check the online registration to see what roles are available and view our current guide here.
-Please take a look at our Guidelines & Responsibilities document for more information on volunteering.
+Find more information about all of our volunteer activities and check the online registration to see what roles are available.
+Also, take a look at our Guidelines & Responsibilities document for more information on volunteering.

 Find out more about program dates, commitment levels, training, age restrictions, qualifications and frequently asked questions.
 To register for our current activities, visit the online registration or contact our office or staff.